Does this revenue model sound familiar?

 Sales = How you convert leads to sales ($revenue)

-Production and Delivery = How you build and deliver the product
+Production and Delivery = How you build the product

 Client Relationship Management = How you manage your clients’ experience so they buy and buy again